wawandco/oxpecker/README.md

 # Oxpecker

-Oxpecker is a CLI for the Buffalo and Go tooling we use in our day-to-day development tasks, the functionalities are built inside Plugins.
+Oxpecker is an (unofficial) CLI for the Go Buffalo web development ecosystem.
+Oxpecker provides the `ox` binary which provides commands for common Buffalo development operations.
 ## Installation

 Assuming you have the Go tooling installed and `GOPATH/bin` in your PATH you can install `ox` by running: